2.2 Inspectors

 </inspection-result>

 Only a handful of XML attributes are mandatory (see inspection-result-1.0.xsd).
-Most, such as retired and minimum-value, are provided at the discretion of the Inspector and recognised at the discretion of the WidgetBuilders, WidgetProcessors and Layouts.
+Most, such as required and minimum-value, are provided at the discretion of the Inspector and recognised at the discretion of the WidgetBuilders, WidgetProcessors and Layouts.
 This loose coupling allows Inspectors to evolve independently for new types of metadata, WidgetBuilders to evolve independently with new types of widgets, and so on.

-2.2.7 Implementing Your Own Inspector
+2.2.7 Implementing Your Own Inspector (Java)

 Metawidget inspects a wide variety of back-end architectures.
 If your chosen back-end architecture is not supported 'out of the box', you may need to implement your own Inspector.